pwasem/log-behavior/README.md

  It is meant to be used in development as well as in production.

- See the component page for full documentation.
+ See the [component-page](http://pwasem.github.io/log-behavior/) for full documentation.

  Example usage: